De Broglie–Bohm theory: Collapse of the wavefunction

 De Broglie–Bohm theory is a theory that applies primarily to the whole universe.
 That is, there is a single wavefunction governing the motion of all of the particles in the universe according to the guiding equation.
 Theoretically, the motion of one particle depends on the positions of all of the other particles in the universe.
 In some situations, such as in experimental systems, we can represent the system itself in terms of a de Broglie–Bohm theory in which the wavefunction of the system is obtained by conditioning on the environment of the system.
-Thus, the system can be analyzed with Schrödinger's equation and the guiding equation, with an initial $|\psi|^2$ distribution for the particles in the system (see the section on the conditional wavefunction of a subsystem for details).
+Thus, the system can be analyzed with the Schrödinger equation and the guiding equation, with an initial $|\psi|^2$ distribution for the particles in the system (see the section on the conditional wavefunction of a subsystem for details).

 It requires a special setup for the conditional wavefunction of a system to obey a quantum evolution.
 When a system interacts with its environment, such as through a measurement, the conditional wavefunction of the system evolves in a different way.
 The evolution of the universal wavefunction can become such that the wavefunction of the system appears to be in a superposition of distinct states.
 But if the environment has recorded the results of the experiment, then using the actual Bohmian configuration of the environment to condition on, the conditional wavefunction collapses to just one alternative, the one corresponding with the measurement results.

 Collapse of the universal wavefunction never occurs in de Broglie–Bohm theory.
-Its entire evolution is governed by Schrödinger's equation, and the particles' evolutions are governed by the guiding equation.
-Collapse only occurs in a phenomenological way for systems that seem to follow their own Schrödinger's equation.
+Its entire evolution is governed by the Schrödinger equation, and the particles' evolutions are governed by the guiding equation.
+Collapse only occurs in a phenomenological way for systems that seem to follow their own Schrödinger equation.
 As this is an effective description of the system, it is a matter of choice as to what to define the experimental system to include, and this will affect when "collapse" occurs.